Renormalization footprints in the phase diagram of the Grosse-Wulkenhaar model: Concluding remarks

 \section{Concluding remarks}

-This paper aimed to see if the GW-model's renormalizability is reflected in its corresponding phase diagram and if it affects the extent of the stripe phase connected to the UV/IR mixing.
-With that in mind, we tracked the positions of the triple point of the matrix regularization of the model: this is where the stripe phase starts, spreading towards larger values of the mass and quartic parameters.
-We compared the model with and without the curvature term since its inclusion is crucial to the model's renormalizability.
+This paper aimed to see if the renormalizable GW redefinition of the $\phi^4_\star$-model is reflected in its corresponding phase diagram and if it affects the extent of the stripe phase connected to the UV/IR mixing.
+With that in mind, we tracked the triple point position: this is where the stripe phase starts, spreading towards larger values of the mass and quartic parameters.
+We compared the matrix regularization of the $\phi^4_\star$-model with the disappearing curvature term to the one without one, since its inclusion is crucial for the renormalizability.

-We first refined the estimate \cite{Prekrat:2020ptq} of the triple point position in the case of no coupling with the curvature.
-We conclude that it collapses to the origin in the infinite matrix size limit, completely erasing the $\updownarrow \to \uparrow\uparrow$ transition line.

-When the curvature coupling activates, it shifts the triple point and the transition lines towards larger values of the mass parameter, proportionally to its strength and the matrix size.
-GW coupling attenuation procedure does not reverse this effect.
-Instead, the triple point seems to be expelled to infinity, taking the stripe phase away with it.
+We first refined the estimate \cite{Prekrat:2020ptq} of the triple point position when the curvature term is turned off and concluded that it collapses into the origin in the infinite matrix size limit, completely removing the $\updownarrow \to \uparrow\uparrow$ transition line.
+As the curvature coupling turns on, it shifts the triple point towards larger values of the mass parameter, proportionally to its strength and the matrix size.
+GW coupling attenuation does not reverse this effect.
+Instead, the triple point moves to infinity, erasing the stripe phase.

-This leads to different phase diagrams for renormalized and non-renormalized $\phi^4_\star$-model.
+This leads to different phase diagrams for the renormalizable and non-renormalizable version of the $\phi^4_\star$-model.
 The former seems to be stripe phase-free, while in the latter, the stripe phase is tethered to the origin of the parameter space.
+This demonstrates that GW construction affects both renormalizability and phase structure.

-We are currently completing the exploration of the $R$-on model, and we plan to further inspect the $R$-off triple point for $N>50$ to make sure it lies at the origin.
-Although we observed the convincing curvature-mediated linear shift for $N=24$, it would be prudent to confirm the effect for larger matrices as well.
-We would also like to simultaneously decrease the coupling and increase the matrix size since their combined effect was indirectly deduced.
+We are currently completing the exploration of the $R$-on model, and we also plan to further inspect the $R$-off triple point for $N>70$ to make sure it lies at the origin.
+Although we observed the convincing curvature-mediated linear shift for $N=24$ in the $R$-on case, it would be prudent to confirm the effect for larger matrices as well.
+We would also like to simultaneously decrease the coupling and increase the matrix size since their combined effect was here indirectly deduced.